Although you may find excessively loud meowing to be annoying, it may also be an indication that your cat isn't feeling well.

-Why Cats Meow
+Why Do Cats Meow Loudly?

-How To Stop Loud Meowing
+How to Stop Loud Meowing